Primary school admission guide

 You'll also need to complete a supplementary information form if you're applying for a place at:

-- St Mary Magdalene CE, regardless of faith.
+- St Mary Magdalene CE, regardless of faith

 This must be returned to the school by the same date as the deadline for the main application form.

-The following schools have applied for in-year variations to faith based admissions criteria due to the impact of COVID-19.
+A number of schools have applied for in-year variations to faith based admissions criteria due to the impact of COVID-19.

 The following Roman Catholic primary schools have their own supplementary information forms.
 You can download them from the schools' website: The following Church of England primary schools have their own supplementary information forms.
 You can download them from the schools' website: